Guide to planning a trip to Morocco

 The itinerary can be planned by catching trains, buses and, if necessary, also domestic flights.
 Once you reach the main cities, you can move by taxis and arrange the daily tours through your accommodation or some local operator.
 Another option is the company Navette Casablanca as it also arranges transfers between the main cities.
 You can use the Omio.com search engine by clicking directly on the banner below to search for your means of transport.

-Morocco is a very popular country, and you will always find a wide choice of accommodation to suit all budgets and needs.
+Morocco is a touristic country, and you will always find a wide choice of accommodation to suit all budgets and needs.
 The cheapest accommodations are often the charming Riads or Dars.
-The Riad is a typical traditional house with a beautiful internal garden often embellished with a fountain, carpets and plants; the Dar is typically a smaller house with no internal garden or multi-storey like a Riad.
+The Riad is a typical traditional house with a beautiful internal garden often embellished with a fountain, carpets and plants; the Dar is typically a smaller house with no inner garden or multi-storey like a Riad.
 Usually, the best area to find accommodation is near the medina, the heart of the cities and where the main attractions are concentrated.

 Local cuisine and restaurants